stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 ## Scope

 To address the business problem at hand, we aim to employ data science tools for detecting anomalies in the water circulation system.
-Our primary focus is on minimizing undetected issues within the system.
+Our primary focus is on finding "problematic" anomaly slices within the system.

-To tackle this challenge, we will use two machine learning models.
-The first model is based on a convolutional autoencoder, while the second model is based on decision trees.
-Our objective is to minimize the false negative rate in our system.
+To tackle this challenge, we will use a machine learning model based on decision trees (FraeAI).
+Our objective is to find the f2 score of each top-under performing slice of each feature (weighted mean of precision and recall with more weight for recall)
+.
 Failure to identify an anomaly can result in significant financial expanses for the client, whereas dispatching a technician is a comparatively inexpensive solution.

-During the model training process, we will identify slices in the data where the models exhibit suboptimal performance.
-To improve the perfomance in these specific areas, we will generate additional synthetic training samples with similar distribution as the problematic segments.
-This iterative training approach aims to improve model performance on challenging data slices.
+During the model execution process, we will identify slices in the data where the models exhibit suboptimal performance and calculate the f2 score for each one of them.
+The top under-performed slices and metrics will be uploaded and registered into a cloud platform

 Our tool is easy to use and requieres continuous data collection from the water pump, with the customer uploading this data to the server.
 Upon activation, the application seamlessly processes incoming data, and alerting the designated contact person when an anomaly in the water circulation system is detected.